mason4fu/MTD-EcoLeveling/README.md

 # to access just the backend run the app.py backend which outputs at localhost:5000/api/data
 # to access the actual app run the app.py with output localhost:5173

 The otp/ folder should be placed at the same directory level as sp25-cs411-team099-BigBallers/.

+From the sp25-cs411-team099-BigBallers/ folder:
+'''
+./start.sh
+'''
+This will automatically:
+  • Start the Flask backend (port 5001)
+  • Start the React frontend (Vite dev server)
+  • Start the OTP server using the files inside ../otp/

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.